jpartain89/Software-Install-Guides/index.rst

 Plus, working on this helps to keep the documentation and sourcing fresh.

-If you have any suggestions for improvements, wanna submit edits, or just wanna leave a nice comment, please visit my :ref:`Software-Install-Guides GIthub Page` and send me pull requests or submit an issue.
+If you have any suggestions for improvements, wanna submit edits, or just wanna leave a nice comment, please visit my `Software-Install-Guides GIthub Page`_ and send me pull requests or submit an issue.

-A lot of my guides have been copied from :ref:`HTPC Guides`.
+A lot of my guides have been copied from `HTPC Guides`_.
 This site is wonderful with a wealth of info, and is constantly updated with information and new guides.

 Table of contents: